firemodels/bot/Bundle/README.md

 #  Bundling

-This directory contains scripts for buildlding FDS and Smokeview bundles.
+This directory contains scripts for building FDS and Smokeview bundles.

 Preliminary notes on building a bundle.